Adrydevmateo/mr-payment-sdk/docs/development.md

 ### Running the Development Server

-Start the development server to see the SDK in action:
+Start the development server to see the HEADLESS in action:

 ```bash
 pnpm dev